-- A climate strategy has been adopted by the board and will be implemented in 2023 where targets in line with Paris Agreement and the Swedish Banker's Association's framework for climate action will be addressed - Landshypotek Bank became a signatory to the Principles for Responsible Banking (2022) and will work with implementing the principles during 2023 and beyond - Focus on upcoming financial regulations (EU Taxonomy, CSRD) - Focus on implementation of regulations with relevance for the forestry and agriculture sectors (LULUCF, EU Taxonomy, REDIII, EU Nature Restoration Law) - Continue to develop and increase ESG as part of risk assessment on portfolio and customer level - Continue dialogue with customers and other stakeholders in order to take further steps towards more sustainable farms, forests and houses
+- A climate strategy has been adopted by the board and will be implemented in 2023 where targets in line with Paris Agreement and the Swedish Banker's Association's framework for climate action will be addressed - Landshypotek Bank became a signatory to the Principles for Responsible Banking (2022) and will work with implementing the principles during 2023 and beyond. - Focus on upcoming financial regulations (EU Taxonomy, CSRD) - Focus on implementation of regulations with relevance for the forestry and agriculture sectors (LULUCF, EU Taxonomy, REDIII, EU Nature Restoration Law) - Continue to develop and increase ESG as part of risk assessment on portfolio and customer level - Continue dialogue with customers and other stakeholders in order to take further steps towards more sustainable farms, forests and houses

-- Analysis of the bank's lending portfolio's carbon footprint has been completed - The analysis is based initially on proxy values due to data availability issues but actual data might be collected from a select group of customers within different agricultural sectors to further refine the portfolio analysis - The results from the first analysis based on the assumptions used indicate that the bank's lending portfolio is climate positive
+- Analysis of the bank's lending portfolio's carbon footprint has commenced. - The analysis is based initially on proxy values due to data availability issues. - Actual data will be collected from a select group of customers within different agricultural sectors to further refine the portfolio analysis.